Wind along the Atlantic Highway and Widemouth Bay will open up in front of you – a wide canvas of fun for a self catering holiday.

 Located a few miles south of Bude on Cornwall’s north coast, Widemouth’s small village and beach remains ruggedly unspoilt; a Beach Retreat for those looking to get away from it all and who enjoy making their own fun.

-Backed by low cliffs and surrounded by fascinating rock formations, the wide sandy beach gives way at low tide to a myriad of rock pools, ideal for families to explore.
+Backed by low cliffs and surrounded by fascinating rock formations, the wide sandy beach gives way at low tide to a myriad of rock pools, ideal for families to explore on a holiday in Widemouth Bay.
 To the south, Black Rock rises out of the ocean, marking the beginning of the beach’s dog-friendly section.

 This lesser-known surf spot will surprise wave lovers – an excellent place for both beginner and experienced surfers.
 Exposed to the brunt of Atlantic swells, you’re able to experience a variety of peaks across the entire stretch with a sand or reef bottom producing gentle to heavy barrelling waves.
 There are a number of surf schools and hire places to choose from.
 RNLI Lifeguards operate during peak periods of the year.